gekoh/yaGen/README.md

 Doclet functionality which might not be available with specific JVM versions.
 See usage of `com.github.gekoh.yagen.ddl.comment.CommentsDDLGenerator` with profile `ddl-gen-with-tabNcol-comments` in `lib/yagen-example-domain/pom.xml`.

-## Configuration
-### Persistence Unit properties

-* `yagen.generator.profile.providerClass` name of subclass from `com.github.gekoh.yagen.ddl.ProfileProvider` which will
-be called for creating a generation profile as config container for DDL creation where e.g. additional DDLs can be added.
-* `yagen.generator.bypass.implement` when set to `true` yaGen will generate trigger bypass functionality into the trigger sources to be able to disable particular (or all) triggers at runtime (see static helper method `com.github.gekoh.yagen.util.DBHelper.setBypass`)

-### System properties

-* `yagen.bypass` only for HSQLDB: if set (any value) all triggers (audit, history, i18n-view, cascade-null) will be bypassed, this is mainly for junit tests.
-Note that bypass functionality needs to be enabled, see PU property `yagen.generator.bypass.implement`

-### Static configuration
-* `com.github.gekoh.yagen.util.DBHelper.setBypass` specify regular expression matching trigger names (audit, history, i18n-view, cascade-null) which will be bypassed.
-Note that bypass functionality needs to be enabled, see Persistence Unit property `yagen.generator.bypass.implement`